haydayisawsome/haydayisawsome/README.md

 - 👋 Hi, I’m @haydayisawsome
 - 👀 I’m interested in aviation, robotics and coding!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, React, and C++
-- ⭐ I'm fluent in HTML, CSS and Java
+- ⭐ I'm fluent in HTML, CSS, and Java
 - 📫 Reach me by my website!

 <!---